Heathrow Airport is not connected to the mainline national rail network.

 Express at the central area (free for this connection).

-The Underground and Heathrow Express/Connect entrances are separate.
-Do
+The Underground and Heathrow Express/TFL Rail entrances are separate.
+Do not use

 underground entrance before you come to the Heathrow Express and

 Connect entrance.
-From terminal 3 the Express/Connect entrance is before
+From terminal 3 the Express/TFL Rail entrance is before

 the tube entrance.
 When following signs at Heathrow make sure you follow